 Gardening and Plant Theme for Preschool

-Teaching a plant theme for preschool is a great way to teach kids lots of science as well as give them sensory experiences that are hard to get other ways.
+Teaching a plant theme for preschool is a great way to teach kids lots of science as well as give them sensory experiences.
 Kids love to watch things grow.
-You can make your theme as simple as germinating a few seeds or take it all the way to a huge garden.

 Gardening and plant theme for preschool